jeffbass/imagenode/docs/settings-yaml.rst

 verylong, fixedfps, antishake, fireworks``

 ``awb_mode`` retrieves or sets the auto-white-balance mode of the camera.
 The default value is ``auto``.
-The possible values are as follows:
+The other possible values are as follows:
 ``off, auto, sunlight, cloudy, shade, tungsten, fluorescent, incandescent, flash, horizon``

 ``awb_gains`` is an optional setting for the auto-white-balance gains of the camera.
-When queried, the output is expressed as Fraction instances of the (red,blue) tuple.
+When queried, the output is expressed as Fraction instances of a (red,blue) tuple.
 Typical values for the gains are between 0.9 and 1.9, and this attribute only has an effect when ``awb_mode`` is set to ``off``.

 ``brightness`` is an optional setting for the brightness of the camera.